Trump has vowed to shake some of democracy's pillars

 Guardrails remain.
 One is the Supreme Court, whose conservative majority loosened the leash on presidential behavior in its ruling expanding their immunity from prosecution.
 The court has not been fully tested on how far it will go to accommodate Trump’s actions and agenda.
 And which party will control the House is not yet known.

-The Republican’s victory came from a public so put off by America’s trajectory that it welcomed his brash and disruptive approach.

 Among voters under 30, just under half went for Trump, an improvement from his 2020 performance, according to the AP VoteCast survey of more than 120,000 voters.
-About three-quarters of young voters said the country was headed in the wrong direction, and roughly one-third said they wanted total upheaval in how the country is run.
+Roughly one-third of those voters said they wanted total upheaval in how the country is run.

 By Trump’s words, at least, that’s what they’ll get.